jenniferbuz/sci_coding/lessons/lesson1/README.md

 #     Add hello world to file1.txt
 ```

 Git log gives detailed info including the long commit address, the author, the full date and the commit message.
 This can be overwhelming, especially when dispaying a large number of commits.
-Let's make `git log` cleaner with the `--oneline` flag.
+Let's make `git log` cleaner with the `--decorate` and `--oneline` flags.
 ```bash
 git log --oneline
 # 00eb672 (HEAD -> master) Make empty file f2.txt